jordaneremieff/asgi-examples/adapters/mangum/README.md

 [Mangum](https://github.com/erm/mangum) is a library that provides an ASGI adapter for use with AWS Lambda & API Gateway.

-The `Mangum` adapter class is intended to "just work" with any ASGI application or framework, but non-ASGI-specific behaviour that conflicts with the environment may need to be addressed specifically depending on the particular application.
+The adapter class is intended to "just work" with any ASGI application or framework, but non-ASGI-specific behaviour that conflicts with the environment may need to be addressed specifically depending on the particular application.

 In this example, we will use the [SAM CLI](https://aws.amazon.com/serverless/sam/) for testing and deployment, but you may use alternative packaging and deployment methods.